 The good news is there are many easy-to-use mortgage calculators online that can help you get a general understanding of the kind of mortgage you can afford.
 Calculators can help you understand how your budget will work within a new mortgage and estimate your payment and amortization schedules.

 It’s always a good idea to determine how much you are comfortable paying before you buy.
-We suggest creating a budget to include the estimated costs for your new home, including payments such as a mortgage, strata fees, property tax, utilities and insurance.
-As well, try to save these costs in a separate account for at least one to two months to make sure it fits comfortably within your budget and lifestyle.
+We suggest creating a budget to include the estimated costs for your new home, including payments such as a mortgage, strata fees, property tax, utilities, and insurance.
+Also, try to save these costs in a separate account for at least one to two months to make sure it fits comfortably within your budget and lifestyle.
+You can create a simple, easy to understand budget on the Government of Canada website

-To get an official quote, you’ll need to speak with a dedicated Financial Institution.
-They will be able to tell you exactly what mortgage amount you can be approved for and how to get started with the process.
+To get an official quote, you’ll need to speak with a dedicated financial institution.
+They’ll be able to tell you exactly what mortgage amount you can be approved for and how to get started with the process.

 What unexpected costs are involved in buying a home?